 pile it up, or put it into a composter.
 Then, just let the manure decompose.

-It takes a couple months in warm weather, over will decompose over the winter
+It takes a couple months in warm weather.
+Or, it will decompose over the

 If you like the benefits of manure, try using Manure

 Thought for the Day: When the chips are down, the buffalo is empty.

 To suggest that all manures are the same is to be naive.
 The diet of each

 and every animal varies, especially between vegetarian and carnivores.
 Most

 of the manures which you have regular access to are vegetarian.
 But even